limistah/limistah.dev/content/posts/node-taint-toleration-affinity.md

 Kubernetes would schedule the `Pods` on a random node.
 Which is fine for general use cases.

 Imagine if we are to deploy an LLM on NODE C, there should be a way to instruct Kubernetes to do just that.

 Also, there should be a way to tell Kubernetes to not deploy anything to NODE C unless it was specified.

 If you inspect the master node with: `kubectl get nodes controlplane | grep -i taints` this would return all the taints set for the master node that prevents the scheduling of Pods on the master node.

 In Kubernetes, there should be worker nodes that `Pod` can run on and master node(s) that schedule the `Pods` to run on what `node`.

 We can apply [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) and [node taint and toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to control [pod scheduling in Kubernetes](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/).

 ## Node Taint & Pod Toleration

 Node Taint is like creating a condition that a Pod must adapt to for them to run on a node, or asking a node if they can accept a Pod.

-Here. we need to taint NODE A such that no other `Pod` should run on it except they have the right toleration to make the `Pod` adapt to the condition.
+Here, we need to taint NODE A such that no other `Pod` should run on it except they have the right toleration to make the `Pod` adapt to the condition.

 To taint a node, use the [`kubectl taint` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#taint):